vyomasystems-lab/challenges-rohinthram/level3_design/README.md

 ![](../assets/code_cnvt_1.png)

 ## Verification Environment
-The test drives inputs to the Design Under Test using dut.&lt;input-port-name&gt;.value = &lt;value&gt;
+The testbench drives inputs to the Design Under Test using dut.&lt;input-port-name&gt;.value = &lt;value&gt;

 The values are assigned to the input port using
 ```